pandas-dev/pandas/doc/source/advanced.rst

 Reindexing operations, will return a resulting index based on the type of the passed indexer, meaning that passing a list will return a plain-old-``Index``; indexing with a ``Categorical`` will return a ``CategoricalIndex``, indexed according to the categories of the PASSED ``Categorical`` dtype.
-This allows one to arbitrarly index these even with values NOT in the categories, similarly to how you can reindex ANY pandas index.
+This allows one to arbitrarily index these even with values NOT in the categories, similarly to how you can reindex ANY pandas index.

 .. ipython :: python